lydgate/bmndr/README.md

   * Possibly make sorting configurable.
 It doesn't currently match Beeminder's own sorting.
 * Possibly allow monitoring other people's public graphs, if the API lets you do this.
 * Nicer formatting of the JSON that comes back when you submit data.
-* Silent switch for scripts when posting data
+* Silent switch for scripts when posting data.
-* Verbose switch for summary
+* Verbose switch for summary.
-* Default to only frontburner goals on the summary but make it configurable
-* Switch to pop open the goal graph in an image viewer
+* Switch to pop open the goal graph in an image viewer.